-Private insurance companies provide Medicare Advantage plans, which offer additional benefits above those provided by original Medicare.
-These benefits differ between plans.
+Private insurance companies provide Medicare Advantage plans, which offer additional benefits above those that original Medicare provides.
+These benefits differ among plans.

-Some individuals with chronic medical conditions may be eligible for a certain number of meal deliveries.
-These conditions include congestive heart failure, diabetes, and end stage renal disease.
-The plan may cover up to 20 meals, specially tailored for the condition.
+Some individuals with chronic medical conditions may also be eligible for meal benefits.
+These are usually available through a special Medicare Advantage plan called a Special Needs Plan (SNP).
+Examples of SNP-related conditions include congestive heart failure, diabetes, and end stage renal disease.

-People should contact their insurance provider to find out if their Medicare Advantage plan offers meal delivery services and how to arrange for meal deliveries.
+People can contact their insurance provider to find out whether their Medicare Advantage plan offers meal delivery services, including the supplemental meal benefits, and how to arrange meal deliveries.

-Several programs offer meal delivery services if someone needs assistance with meals.
+Several other programs offer additional meal delivery services if someone needs assistance with meals:

 Administration for Community Living